Dive into your summer adventure with these Iceland and Canada tours!

 Photographers love Northern Lights hunting tours.
 The tours take you directly to the best spots to view and photograph the light show.

-Our Northern Lights tours in Iceland and Canada can be a single evening experience or a multi-day adventure.
+Our Northern Lights tours in Iceland and Canada can be a single-evening experience or a multi-day adventure.
 Our tour guides are also kick-ass photographers and will capture a free photo of you with the aurora in the background.

 Northern Lights Tour from Reykjavik

 Head out on our Northern Lights hunt just outside of Reykjavik.
 The tour will take you into the rural Icelandic wilderness, away from the city lights.
+Drive off the beaten path to hunt the green auroras.
+Join our expert guides in a minibus or super jeep for a night you'll remember forever.

 People watching Northern Lights